 Frank is a serial entrepreneur who started his first business at age 12.
 He studied chemistry and industrial design and is the founder of KONTEK Systems, a commercial AV integration company – hence the logical transition to running an artist residency and exhibition program at Cassilhaus.
-Frank serves on the Collections Committee at the Nasher Museum of Art at Duke University, the Durham Cultural Advisory Board, and the executive committee of the annual Click!
+Frank serves on the Collections Committee at the Nasher Museum of Art at Duke University and the executive committee of the annual Click!
 Photography Festival.
 He fell into photography trying to impress an old girlfriend.
 He got photography and not the girlfriend.
 He and Ellen are both very happy about that.

 Jaco or Joni: Couldn’t ever choose.
 Both melt my heart.

 First photograph: While I don't remember my first photo, I do remember the first time I understood that a photograph could be more than a straight document.
 I was living in an older apartment complex that was undergoing renovation; they had gutted one of the buildings and all of the porcelain toilets from these units were sitting out randomly in the courtyard.
 Some vandals sprayed black spray paint graffiti on them and that night we had a huge snowstorm.
 I was taking a black and white darkroom course and I shot photos of the scene and it was pure magic – funny, beautiful, and other-worldly.
 I was hooked.